NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/hyperspectral_functions/intro_hyperspectral_functions.md

 * Download and read in tiled NEON AOP reflectance hdf5 data and associated metadata
 * Plot a single band of reflectance data
 * Stack and plot 3-band combinations to visualize true color and false color images

+## Things you'll need to complete this tutorial

+### Python

+You will need a current version of Python (3.9+) to complete this tutorial.
+We also recommend the Jupyter Notebook IDE to follow along with this notebook.

 ### Install Python Packages